4 Setting Policy and Communicating Expectations

 Integrating AI in Education

-Educators who attempt to ban students from using AI tools in all aspects of their coursework are engaging in a losing battle.
-Moreover, this approach is a disservice to their students, who will likely be expected to know how to use AI tools responsibly and effectively in their future workplaces.
-Dr. Sarah Elaine Eaton of the University of Calgary supports this viewpoint, stating that AI tools “can be used ethically for teaching, learning and assessment,” and that student use doesn’t necessarily constitute an academic integrity breach.[1]
+An attempt to ban students from using AI tools in all aspects of their coursework is not likely to be successful.
+Moreover, this approach is a disservice to students, who will likely be expected to use AI tools responsibly and effectively in their future workplaces.
+Dr. Sarah Elaine Eaton of the University of Calgary states that AI tools “can be used ethically for teaching, learning and assessment,” and that student use doesn’t necessarily constitute an academic integrity breach.[1]

 AI is here to stay and will be integrated into most aspects of education.
 Accordingly, institutions, departments, and instructors need to set policy and clarify learning outcomes, and provide students with clear expectations on AI use for every assignment.